 The investment management agreement provides that the Company will reimburse the Advisor for costs and expenses incurred by the Advisor for administrative or operating services, office space rental, office equipment and utilities allocable to the Advisor under the investment management agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
-For the three months ended March 31, 2016 and 2015, the Company incurred \$87,500 and \$202,307, respectively, for such investment advisor expenses under the Management Agreement.
+For the three and six months ended June 30, 2016, the Company incurred \$87,500 and \$175,000, respectively, for such investment advisor expenses under the Management Agreement.
+For the three and six months ended June 30, 2015, the Company incurred \$202,306 and \$404,613, respectively, for such investment advisor expenses under the Management Agreement.

 From time to time, the Advisor may pay amounts owed by the Company to third party providers of goods or services.
 The Company will subsequently reimburse the Advisor for such amounts paid on its behalf.
-Reimbursements to the Advisor for such purposes during the three months ended March 31, 2016 and 2015 were \$5,921 and \$158,350 respectively.
+Reimbursements to the Advisor for such purposes during the three and six months ended June 30, 2016 were zero and \$5,921 respectively.
+Reimbursements to the Advisor for such purposes during the three and six months ended June 30, 2015 were zero and \$158,350 respectively.